Flagging a vessel with the Cayman Islands involves the following activities:

 Over 24 meters the vessel is marked with the Official Number, Net Tonnage and IMO (Ship’s Identification Number).

 The above must be carved onto a plate that is permanently affixed to the vessel's main beam or other main structural member where it is clearly visible.
 The vessel’s name must be marked on each of its bows, and both name and port of registry (e.g. George Town) must be marked on the vessel’s stern.
 On pleasure yachts, the vessel's name is not required to be marked on each of the bows, one marking on the vessel’s stern is sufficient.

 Ship Radio Station Licensing

-Please note that this is not a function of the Cayman Islands Shipping Registry, but is carried out by the Cayman Islands Information & Communications Technology Authority (ICTA).
+Please note that this is not a function of the Cayman Islands Shipping Registry, but is carried out by the Utility Regulation and Competition Office of the Cayman Islands (OfReg).

 Cayman does not maintain an Emergency Position Indicating Radio Beacon or EPIRB database for 319 MMSI registrations; therefore all vessel owners should register their EPIRBs with either NOAA in the USA (www.beaconregistration.noaa.gov) or with the HM Coastguard in the UK (email@example.com).
 Both authorities accept EPIRB registration information for Cayman-flagged vessels.
 It is the sole responsibility of the vessel owner (or authorised representative) to ensure proper registration of their respective EPIRBs.